carmelo0x63/OllamaGUI/README.md

 - [Docker engine](https://docs.docker.com/engine/install/)

 #### Setup
-First off, let's download (`pull`) the official Ollama container image and create a couple of directories to store common files:
+First off, let's download (that is, `pull`) the official Ollama container image and create a couple of directories to store common files:
 **WARNING**: the next step is likely to require a long time, depending on your network speed.
 ```
 $ docker pull ollama/ollama:latest